Standard-Unix-Notes/unix-notes/README.md

 ## Managing Notebooks

-You can have multiple notebooks to organize your notes.
-Each notebook is just a plain UNIX directory and so could be managed by standard unix directory tools.
+You can have multiple notebooks to organise your notes.
+Each notebook is just a plain UNIX directory and so could be managed by standard UNIX directory tools.

-But to make it easier we have provided a tool called *notebook* that has a series of subcommands for managing notebooks.
-See [MANAGING_NOTEBOOKS.md](MANAGING_NOTEBOOKS.md) for full details of the command and subcommands.
+But to make it easier we have provided a tool called *notebook* that has a series of sub-commands for managing notebooks.
+See [MANAGING_NOTEBOOKS.md](MANAGING_NOTEBOOKS.md) for full details of the command and sub-commands.

 ## Yubikey Integration